-- Step 1: Spread the fabric or blanket you will use forming a square and place the baby right in the center, with his head off the fabric or blanket.
+- Step 1: Spread the fabric or blanket you will use, forming a square, and place the baby right in the center, with his head off the fabric or blanket.

-Surrounded by the fabric or blanket, it holds firmly but not tightly so that the baby feels safe and at peace.
+Surrounded by the fabric or blanket, it holds firmly but not tightly, so that the baby feels safe and at peace.

-The Australian method is a technique that allows you to swaddle a baby like a little worm.
+The Australian Method is a technique that allows you to swaddle a baby like a little worm.
 It is a bit more laborious than the Quick Method, but it is very practical.

-- Step 1: As a first step we will have to place the fabric or blanket as a rhombus and fold the upper corner down, forming a kind of small pillow on which the baby’s shoulders will rest.
-Then place the baby with his head out of the cloth or blanket and his shoulders over the doubles.
+- Step 1: Lay the fabric or blanket in a diamond shape and fold the upper corner down, forming a kind of small pillow on which the baby’s shoulders will rest.
+Then place the baby on the blanket, with his head out and his shoulders over the “pillow.”

 The steps to perform the hands-free method are as follows:

-- Use specialist recommended newborn baby blankets.
+- Use specialist-recommended newborn baby blankets for swaddling.